Treatment for baldness: 3 real-life stories

 ANTOINE'S HAIR

 He never really saw them fall and never treated them either.
-Everything was very progressive, very diffuse, he can't remember no spectacular falleven when he was younger.
+Everything was very progressive, very diffuse, he can't remember any spectacular hair loss, even when he was younger.
 Today, however, the results are there: his hair has thinned and become slightly sparse on the top of his head, as well as on his vertex, where a small bald patch is beginning to appear.
 Now in his fifties, Antoine has decided to consult a dermatologist.
 Can anything still be done?

 Yes, of course.
 We're not going to give him his teenage hair back, but he can easily keep the hair he still has on his head and improve its quality.